uniVocity/univocity-trader/README.md

  public Signal getSignal(Candle candle) {
  //price jumped below lower band on the 1 hour time frame if (candle.high < boll1h.getLowerBand()) {
-  //on the 5 minute time frame, the lowest price of the candle is above the lower band. if (candle.low > boll5m.getLowerBand()) {
+  // on the 5 minute time frame, the lowest price
+  // of the candle is above the lower band. if (candle.low > boll5m.getLowerBand()) {
-  //still on the 5 minute time frame, the close price of the candle is under the middle band if (candle.close < boll5m.getMiddleBand()) {
+  // still on the 5 minute time frame, the close
+  // price of the candle is under the middle band if (candle.close < boll5m.getMiddleBand()) {
-   // if the slope of the 5 minute bollinger band is starting to point up, BUY if (boll5m.movingUp()) { return Signal.BUY;
+   // if the slope of the 5 minute bollinger band
+   // is starting to point up, BUY if (boll5m.movingUp()) { return Signal.BUY;
    }